 Graduates of the B.Sc.
 (Hons) in Earth Systems programme will be uniquely furnished with a sound scientific grounding in various aspects of earth systems, together with an understanding of the social, economic, policy and legislative frameworks that are so crucial to environmental management and planning.
 Graduates will thus be ideally placed to join professional ranks in addressing the management and planning of activities at the human-nature interface, and will bring skills to the job from both the natural and social sciences.

-Potential employers include the Malta Environment and Planning Authority (MEPA), the Malta Resource Authority (MRA), the Ministry for Resources and Rural Affairs, private-sector industry and environmental appraisal consultancies, the University of Malta, other educational institutions, as well as European and international governmental and non-governmental agencies, examples of the latter include the European Environment Agency, World Conservation Union (IUCN), Conservation International, the World Wildlife Fund, the World Bank, as well as various UN agencies including FAO, UNESCO, UNEP, UNDP and UNIDO.
+Potential employers include Malta's Environment Resources Authority (ERA) and Planning Authority (PA), the Malta Resources Authority (MRA), the Ministry for the Environment, Climate Change and Planning (MECP), the Ministry for Agriculture, Fisheries and Animal Rights (MAFA), Ambjent Malta, Wasteserve Malta Ltd, private-sector industry and environmental appraisal consultancies, the University of Malta and other educational institutions, as well as European and international governmental and non-governmental agencies.
+Examples of the latter include the European Environment Agency, World Conservation Union (IUCN), Conservation International, the World Wildlife Fund, the World Bank, as well as various UN agencies including FAO, UNESCO, UNEP, UNDP and UNIDO.

-Graduates of this programme will also have the option of pursuing full-time or part-time courses at Master level, either with the University of Malta or at universities abroad.
-Courses available locally include the IEI’s Master programme in the field of environmental management and planning as well as the University’s International Masters Programme (IMP) in Sustainable Environmental Resource Management (SERM).
+Graduates of this programme will also have the option of pursuing full-time or part-time studies at Master level, either with the University of Malta or at universities abroad.
+Courses available locally include the IES’s own M.Sc. in Natural Environment and Resources Management, as well as the M.Sc. by research in Rural and Environmental Sciences.